 Our team of researchers from institutes including Keio University, Hokkaido University, Tokyo Institute of Technology,

-and Yokohama National University, is developing a compact and low-power electronic circuit called the "Amoeba-inspired Computing Chip,"
+and Yokohama National University, is developing a compact and low-power electronic circuit called the "Amoeba-inspired Optimization Chip,"

 Exploiting the physical process of parallel electric current, it can quickly find solutions to complex problems while avoiding the "combinatorial explosion" problem.

 In the coming “super-smart society”, it will become a reality to establish the “next-generation mobility system” in which an enormous number of autonomous vehicles transport people and goods.
 There will be strong demands for a completely new computer that is equipped with adaptive abilities to respond to dynamically changing conditions and requests.
 The Amoeba-inspired Optimization Chip will meet the demands for the scalable and adaptive computing and will accelerate the arrival of the future where the next-generation mobility system becomes a core service of the society.